kiba/Writings/fac/chp28_the_summoned_dwarf.md

 There were more of shorties like him in the street!
 It wasn't the modern street that he expected.

 "IT STANK!"
 MacMuffin complained.
 There were manure in the street.
-A crew of dwarves swept away the manure into the running water.
+A crew of dwarves swept away the manure into the running wastewater below.

 ***

 It had been three years since he was whisked away to the Fortress of MegaGear.
-He cleaned up shit in the street, introduced a railway system, fended off several invasions from goblins, all the while heroically keeping the fortress intact through some very hard time.
+He cleaned up and prohibited shit in the street, introduced a railway system, fended off several invasions from goblins, all the while heroically keeping the fortress intact through some very hard time.
 Now they were starting to mass produce steel.

-MacGuffin done so much of a good job that they made him king.
+MacGuffin done so much of a good job that they elevated him into a monarch.

 Except, there was one thing on his mind that he wished for.
 He wanted to go home.